 A New York City apartment goes green.
-This New York City couple faces challenges greening their apartment in an urban
+This New York City couple faces challenges greening their apartment in an urban environment.

 A New York City Apartment Goes Green